ApayRus/EngEasy-content/pages/lessons/16-opposites/en.md

 Yes, but the glass is wet.
 The hard chair is in the hospital.
-I like soft bags for school.
+I have soft bags for the school.
 The easy book is for the son.
 She has a difficult book from the library.
 This high mountain is in Russia.